vgrigory/candidates/README.md

 contributions of their employees, that want people to love, absolutely love, coming to work.

-Hangar 162 is building a video communication platform.
+Dispatch.tv is building a video communication platform.

 As an individual, it is powerful way to privately share what's going on where you are with family and friends.